zachbroad/jirc/README.md

 - [x] MOTD: Retrieves the "Message of the Day".
 - [x] NAMES: Lists users in a channel or all channels.
 - [x] NICK: Changes or sets a user's nickname.
+- [x] NOTICE: Sends a notice message to a user or channel.
 - [x] OPER: Authenticates as an IRC operator.
 - [x] PART: Leaves one or more channels.
 - [x] PING: Checks for an active client or server connection.